giellalt/dict-sms-mul/00readme.txt

 Incoming raw files go into inc/

 =====
-Preliminary conventions: apostophes
+Preliminary conventions: apostrophes
 =====
 Conventions used preliminary for the present file by M.Rießler (like the xfst).
 Note that KOTUS standardized U+00B4 ACUTE ACCENT as the Skolt Saami Palatalization (http://scripta.kotus.fi/www/verkkojulkaisut/julk6/Omin_sanoin.pdf).
-However, Skolt Saami writers in Sevettijärvi seem not to follow this standard today.
+However, Skolt Saami writers in Sevettijärvi seem not to follow this standard today, but use the modifier letter Prime.

 ˊ = 02CA MODIFIER LETTER ACUTE ACCENT (suprasegmental palatalization affecting the whole "palatalization foot") !! e.g. 'to eat' poorrâd+V+Ind+Prs+Pl3: påˊrre